OSF HealthCare

 OSF HealthCare is an integrated health system founded by The Sisters of the Third Order of St. Francis and headquartered in Peoria, Illinois.

 History

 The Sisters of the Third Order of St. Francis were founded in Peoria on July 16, 1877, by Mother M. Frances Krasse, O.S.F., and Bishop John Lancaster Spalding.

-Property was obtained in 1877 for St. Francis Hospital, which is the present day site of OSF HealthCare Saint Francis Medical Center.
+Property was obtained in 1876 for St. Francis Hospital, which is the present day site of OSF HealthCare Saint Francis Medical Center in Peoria, lllinois.

 Later that year, St. Joseph's Hospital in Bloomington, Illinois, was established, moving in 1968 to its present site, OSF HealthCare St. Joseph Medical Center.

 In 1884, five sisters were sent to Escanaba, Michigan, to begin working at Delta County Hospital.
 In 1915, the Sisters purchased that hospital and renamed it Saint Francis Hospital.

 By then, the Sisters were already operating St. Anthony Hospital, which they established in Rockford, Illinois, in 1899.
 The hospital in Rockford moved in 1963 to a new facility as present day OSF HealthCare Saint Anthony Medical Center.